JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt5.md

 There's 26V DC, or 24VRMS, already there at the first stage.
 The full wave Cockcroft-Walton multiplier required **two** stages to do that.

-That's because the full wave Cockcroft-Walton stage is a full wave regulator.
+That's because the full wave Cockcroft-Walton stage is a full wave rectifier.
 The diodes can't play with the capacitors to make a clamp.

 Back to the circuits.